P-51D Mustang U.S. Army Air Force Fighter Platz 1/144

 A black belt with a yellow edge of the spinner, the vertical tail, the main wing, and the horizontal tail is the squadron color of 47th FS.

 I did the inking on the fuselage underside.
 My preference for this size is not so much weathering, in particular, silver aircraft.

 A canopy should have been finished a little more neatly.
 I do not worry too much about the canopy when decorating it on the shelves.

-The second Mustang is silver and red body.
+The second Mustang is a silver and red body.

 The marking is P51D-15-NA 44-15569 “Bunnie” Capt.
 Roscoe C. Brown (Tuskegee Airmen) 100th Fighter Squadron, 332nd Fighter Group, Italy 1944.

 The Tuskegee Airmen were a pilot unit of only blacks that have been trained in a Tuskegee base of Alabama.
 It was called Red Tails from the feature of the marking of a fuselage.

 There was still racial discrimination in a military unit.
 And often share a black with a white in those days.